Derby County F.C. Women: 2003/04

 This season saw DCLFC strengthened at Junior level with the introduction of a further two age-specific sides.
-At senior level, Steve Hall stepped up to become first team manager and under his stewardship the club secured runners up spot behind Leicester City, whilst they lost in the league cup final to the same side.
+At senior level, Steve Hall stepped up to become first-team manager and under his stewardship the club secured runners up spot behind Leicester City, whilst they lost in the league cup final to the same side.

 2004/05

-This proved to be the club's most successful season to that point with their history, with the first team completing a league and cup double in the Unison East Midlands Premier Division, which saw them gain promotion to the Midland Combination League.
+This proved to be the club's most successful season to that point with their history, with the first-team completing a league and cup double in the Unison East Midlands Premier Division, which saw them gain promotion to the Midland Combination League.
 The Reserves finished a creditable third in the newly formed Reserve division, and in doing so moved up a level to play in the Combination League.
 At junior level the club's sides continued to secure silverware on a number of fronts.

 2005/06

 Derby County Ladies participates as a founder member of the inaugural FA Midland Centre of Excellence programme, with teams competing at U16 and U14 age group.
 Their participation in the programme reaped immediate reward in the form of England recognition for U16 captain Cara Newton.
-At senior level the first team enjoyed a season of consolidation, finishing a creditable 4th in their first season in the Midland Combination League.
+At senior level the first-team enjoyed a season of consolidation, finishing a creditable 4th in their first season in the Midland Combination League.
 Notable results included a seven-goal mauling of TNS (who were league leaders at the time) in January, and a single goal victory over eventual league champions Crewe in the last game of the season.
 The Reserves also competed admirably in their first season in the Midland Combination Reserves League.

-2006/07 & 2007/08
+2006/07 and 2007/08

 Both seasons saw the club compete at the top end of the Midland Combination league, whilst the club's junior sides continued to enjoy successful seasons across the board.

 2008/09

-The 2008–09 season was seen as a landmark one in the club's history as the first team not only won the league cup but finally won the Midland Combination league following a 4–2 win over Crewe in final League game of the season.
+The 2008–09 season was seen as a landmark one in the club's history as the first-team not only won the league cup but finally won the Midland Combination league following a 4–2 win over Crewe in final League game of the season.
 The fixture was played at Derby County FC's Pride Park stadium and the result saw the club gain promotion to the Women's Premier League.
 The club's Reserves won Reserve Cup, whilst their U16s, U12's and U10's all achieved league and cup double success.